lenmetson/lenmetson/README.md

 ***

 My name is Len and I am a MSc Politics Research student at Oxford's DPIR.
 I recently graduated from LSE with a BSc in Politics.
-Substantively, my research interests are in political campaigns.
+My research interests are in political behaviour and political campaigns.
 Methodologically, my interests lie in applying causal and data science methods.

 ## Fun extras